AdobeDocs/experience-manager-pattern-detection.en/help/using/form.md

 * The Verify step is not available.
 (VERIFY_STEP)

 * The **[!UICONTROL Submit to Forms Workflow]** Submit Action is not available.
-On AEM 6.5 Forms and previous versions, the Submit Action was used to submit adaptive form data to legacy AEM Forms on JEE Workflows and LiveCycle Workflows.
+On AEM 6.5 Forms and previous versions, the Submit Action was used to submit Adaptive Form data to legacy AEM Forms on JEE Workflows and LiveCycle Workflows.
 (LC_WORKFLOW_SUBMISSION)

 * The Interactive Communications capability is not available.
 (FP_PROFILE_INTERACTIVE_COMMUNICATIONS).